catseye/Befunge-93/eg/README.markdown

 copyrighted by their original authors.
 See the file LICENSE for more information.

-NOTE: in the interests of improving the general experience of exploring these examples, some buggy and/or bitrotting examples have been removed in the 2.25 release.
+**NOTE**: in the interests of improving the general experience of exploring these examples, some buggy and/or bitrotting examples have been removed in the 2.25 release.
 Refer to the 2.24 release if you wish to find them.

-NOTE: many of these programs were developed on interpreters that did not produce warnings.
+**NOTE**: many of these programs were developed on interpreters that did not produce warnings.
 When running them with `bef` it is recommended to suppress extraneous output with `bef -q`.

-NOTE: dates are given in Month/Day/Year Minus 1900 format, and many of these dates are questionable, especially when Day is 1.
+**NOTE**: dates are given in Month/Day/Year Minus 1900 format, and many of these dates are questionable, especially when Day is 1.

+**NOTE**: Sierpinski is normally spelt with a "i" as the second letter, contrary to several of the descriptions below.

 | Name                       | License | Author              | Date     | Notes                                                                                                                                                                                                                                                                                                                                                                                                 |
 | -------------------------- | ------- | ------------------- | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |